Festivals by Destination

 The Vermont Maple Festival is held annually in St. Albans, taking place to coincide with the first harvest of the year.
 Drinks tastings, street stall sampling, exhibitions, demonstrations and entertainment are all maple syrup themed so sweet tooths will be more than satisfied!
 The pancake breakfast has, unsurprisingly, become one of the festival's highlights as well as the hotly anticipated crowning of the town's Maple King and Queen.

-Soak up Brazil's carnival spirit at the biggest street party in the world.
+Carnival is celebrated across Brazil, but head to Rio if you want to soak up Brazil's carnival spirit at the biggest street party in the world.
 Rio Carnival is an all singing, all dancing five day extravaganza in which samba is the star of the show.
 Taking place before the beginning of Lent, it is the ultimate blowout before the countdown to Easter begins.
 Throughout the carnival, the streets are filled with the sounds and sights of Brazil's vibrant culture, a true testament to its incredible history, fascinating people and contagious party spirit.

 Often confused with Mexico's Independence Day, Cinco de Mayo is celebrated each year on 05 May to commemorate the victory of the Mexican army over French forces despite being greatly outnumbered in the Battle of Puebla in 1862 during the Franco-Mexican War.
 It has become a big celebration of Mexican culture in the United States but in Mexico Cinco de Mayo is mainly celebrated in the state of Puebla where the battle took place.
-In Puebla city, the battle of Puebla is reenacted on the original site and there is a massive parade along Boulevard Cinco de Mayo with colorful costumes and Mariachi bands.
+In Puebla city, the battle of Puebla is reenacted on the original site and there is a massive parade along Boulevard Cinco de Mayo with colourful costumes and Mariachi bands.
 Expect tacos, dancing and fireworks!

-The Day of the Dead, or Día de Muertos in Spanish, is a vacation for friends and family who have died.
-On the face of it, you might think it's a somber occasion but it's actually a very colorful affair with traditional costumes and skeletal makeup.
+The Day of the Dead, or Día de Muertos in Spanish, is a holiday for friends and family who have died.
+On the face of it, you might think it's a somber occasion but it's actually a very colourful affair with traditional costumes and skeletal makeup.
 The belief is that the spirits of the dead return for one day to be with their families.
 Before colonisation by the Spanish, it was celebrated in the summer but now coincides with the Christian Allhallowtide observance of Halloween, All Saints' Day and All Souls' Day.
-Offerings (ofrenda) of food, flowers (particularly Mexican marigolds), colorful sugar skulls and candles are laid out.
+Offerings (ofrenda) of food, flowers (particularly Mexican marigolds), colourful sugar skulls and candles are laid out.
 Flowers to represent the transience of life and the candle light to guide the dead on their way back.
 Celebrations take place across Mexico, although this is more recent in northern Mexico, but Mexico City, Oaxaca and Pátzcuaro are particularly well known for their festivities.
 There are markets, music and parties in cemeteries.

 Celebrating the vibrant culture of the capital of Colombia, this film festival embraces the urban and the intellectual, reflecting the essence of this exciting city.
 Arguably the largest cinematic event in the country, the festival has continued to grow and now screens around 100,000 films hailing from all corners of the world during the course of the festival.
 The festival also fosters the promotion of lesser known films, in order to contribute to the development of the industry and its revival in the Americas.